 Ready for a seamless iPad repair experience?
 Choose your iPad below and follow the instructions.
 With SimplyFixIt, you're choosing reliability, quality, and peace of mind.

-Map of customers near you
+Map of iPad repair customers near you

-1Please note that for data protection reasons, we've applied "fuzziness" to the location markers.
-Though not exact, these markers represent the general areas of our satisfied customers.
+Please note that for data protection reasons, we've applied a slight "fuzziness" to the location markers.
+These markers represent the general areas of our satisfied customers.

 Not sure what model of iPad you have?

-Enter your iPad's serial number below, or read our guide at what model iPad do I have?.
+Enter your iPad' serial number below, or read our guide at what model iPad do I have?.

 Check your Serial Number for free.